 49794353852_71afdc3417_o.jpg

-Founded in 2017, Design Nation seeks to bridge the gap between the growing awareness in design and lack of design education in colleges nationwide.
-Bringing together 100 students across US and Canada, this one-of-a-kind all-expenses paid program seeks to showcase how design exists across different mediums and industries and empower students with the skills to innovate.
+Founded in 2017, Design Nation aims to address the gap between the increasing awareness of design and the lack of design education in colleges across the U.S. and Canada.
+This unique, all-expenses-paid program brings together 100 students to highlight the role of design across various mediums and industries and equip them with the skills needed to drive innovation in design.

 49794048826_817cb171e6_o.jpg